bambora/dev.bambora.com/source/includes/mobile/_bnpayment-android.md

         // Card registration failed
     }
 }

 ```

-Extend the onCreate method to set a registration result listener.
+Then, extend the onCreate method to set a registration result listener like in the code example.

 ```java

 @Override
     protected void onCreate(@Nullable Bundle savedInstanceState) {
         super.onCreate(savedInstanceState);